ansible-community/community-website/posts/archive/getting-started-with-ansible.utils-collection-for-playbook-creators-part-2.md

 In ansible.utils, there are a variety of plugins which we can use for operational state assessment of network devices.
 I overviewed the ansible.utils collection in part one of this two part blog series.
-If you have not reviewed [part one](/blog/getting-started-with-ansible.utils-collection-for-playbook-creators-part-1){rel="noopener"}, I recommend you do so, since I will build on this information in this part two blog.
+If you have not reviewed part one,
+I recommend you do so, since I will build on this information in this part two blog.
 We will see how the ansible.utils collection can be useful in operational state assessment as an example use case.